 Columbus Control Centre, Oberpfaffenhofen, Germany

-ESA's Columbus Control Centre (Col-CC) supports the European Columbus laboratory now that it is an integral part of the ISS.
-Col-CC is situated at the German Aerospace Center (DLR) facility in Oberpfaffenhofen, near Munich, Germany.
+ESA's Columbus Control Centre, known by its call-sign Col-CC, supports the European Columbus space laboratory.
+It is located at the German Aerospace Center DLR in Oberpfaffenhofen, near Munich, Germany.

 The Control Centre is the direct link to Columbus in orbit.
-The centre's main functions are to command and control the Columbus laboratory systems, to coordinate operations of the European payloads on board the ISS and to operate the European ground communications network.
+The centre's main functions are to command and control the European space laboratory Columbus’ systems, to coordinate operations of European payloads on the International Space Station and to operate the European ground communications network.

 Command and control of systems

-This includes monitoring and configuring, by remote command, the life support systems to maintain air quality, the power supply to experiment facilities, and systems for removal of heat from experiment facilities.
+They monitor and configure from Oberpfaffenhofen the life support systems that maintain air quality, the power to experiment facilities, and the systems that remove heat from experiments.

 Monitor and control experiment facilities

-The Columbus Control Centre reacts to any changes during the mission, coordinating decisions and establishing priorities should any change interfere with the European experiments inside Columbus.
+The Columbus Control Centre reacts to changes during a mission, coordinating decisions and establishing priorities.

 A network operations centre

-All data coming from Columbus is routed by the Columbus Control Centre, exercising its role as network operations centre.
-The engineering data is archived at Col-CC whereas the scientific and relevant experiment and facility data is distributed to de-centralised User Support and Operations Centres or USOCs, where these are processed and archived.
+All data from Columbus is routed through the Columbus Control Centre.
+Engineering data is archived at Col-CC whereas scientific and facility data is distributed to User Support and Operations Centres for processing and archiving.

-The Columbus Control Centre is also linked to the European Astronaut Centre (EAC) in Cologne, which is responsible for medical support, monitoring, and safety of ESA astronauts during missions.
+The Columbus Control Centre is also linked to the European Astronaut Centre in Cologne, Germany, which is responsible for ESA astronaut medical support, monitoring, and safety during missions.

 Linked to international partners

-Since the Columbus laboratory itself hosts non-European experiments such as US payload facilities, decisions taken such as changes in scheduling are coordinated with the ISS international partners.
-For this reason the Columbus Control Centre is connected to the ISS Mission Control Center at the Johnson Space Center in Houston, the Huntsville Operations Support Center in Huntsville, Alabama, and to the ISS Mission Control Centre in Moscow.
+The Columbus Control Centre is connected to the Space Station Mission Control Center at the Johnson Space Center in Houston, USAI, the Huntsville Operations Support Center in Alabama, USA, and to the Mission Control Centre in Moscow, Russia.